Yamada Shomei ‘Manon’ Table Lamp

 Manufacturer: Yamada Shomei Lighting Co.
 LTD, Tokyo, Japan.

 Other versions: The Yamada Shomei Manon table lamp was made in many colours and slight variations over the years.

 This foldable table lamp was sold by several companies worldwide, among others: Tronconi – Italy, Vrieland Design – The Netherlands, Happylight – The Netherlands, Massive – Belgium, Fischer Leuchten – Germany, Fase – Spain, Aušra – Lithuania, AF Cinquanta, Italy, E/Lite Products and probably a few others.

 The Fase lamp is named “Bambino“, the Italian word for child or little one.
-In Spanish it is bambina… It was sold with an external switch.
-Strange, because that’s just the fun of these lamps.
-Folding it down and the light stops burning.
+In Spanish it is bambina… It was sold with an extra external switch, also the folding switch can be used.
+The light goes out when you close the light.

 Yamada Shomei Lighting Co.